spotify/styx/README.md

 ### Code Coverage

-Circle-CI builds submit code coverage reports to [coveralls.io](https://coveralls.io/github/spotify/styx).

-When building locally, an aggregate code coverage report for the entire project is created by the `report` submodule.
+An aggregate code coverage report for the entire project is created by the `report` submodule.

 ```bash
 > mvn clean verify
 > open report/target/site/jacoco-aggregate/index.html
 ```

+CircleCI builds submit code coverage reports to [coveralls.io](https://coveralls.io/github/spotify/styx).
+In addition, the aggregate jacoco report can be viewed under the Artifacts tab in the Circle-CI build view.

 ---